 Tips for eating after a dental filling

-If you are hungry soon after your filling appointment, it's best to stick with soft or liquid foods until the local anesthetic wears off and you've had a chance to adapt to the new restoration.
-Foods like a fruit smoothie, a protein shake, oatmeal, yogurt, cottage cheese, mashed potatoes, and soups are a few excellent options.
+If you are hungry soon after your filling appointment, it is best to stick with soft or liquid foods until the local anesthetic wears off and you have had a chance to adapt to the new restoration.
+Foods like fruit smoothies, protein shakes, oatmeal, yogurt, cottage cheese, mashed potatoes, and soups are a few excellent options.

 FAQ